Annihilation (film): Development

 Paramount Pictures and Scott Rudin acquired the film rights to Annihilation, the then-unpublished first novel in Jeff VanderMeer's Southern Reach Trilogy, on March 26, 2013.
 Rudin and Eli Bush were set to produce the film, and Alex Garland, who had previously worked with Rudin and Bush on Ex Machina, was hired to write and direct the film in October 2014.

 Garland explained that his adaptation was necessarily based on only the first novel in the trilogy: "At the point I started working on Annihilation, there was only one of the three books.
 I knew that it was planned as a trilogy by the author, but there was only the manuscript for the first book.
 I really didn't think too much about the trilogy side of it."

 Garland said his adaptation is "a memory of the book", rather than book-referenced screenwriting, with the intention of capturing the "dreamlike nature" and tone of his experience reading VanderMeer's novel.
 Rather than trying to directly adapt the book, Garland deliberately took the story in his own direction, with VanderMeer's permission.
 Garland did not read the other two books when they were completed, as he was concerned he would need to revise his script.
 When others informed him of elements of the sequels, he expressed surprise at some of the similarities to what he had written.

 Some critics have noted the film has similarities with Arkady and Boris Strugatsky's 1972 science-fiction novel Roadside Picnic and Andrei Tarkovsky's 1979 film adaptation, Stalker.
 Nerdist Industries' Kyle Anderson noted an even stronger resemblance to the 1927 short story "The Colour Out of Space" by H. P. Lovecraft (also adapted for the screen on several occasions, including Color Out of Space in 2019), which is about a meteorite that lands in a swamp and unleashes a mutagenic plague.
-In his review, Chris McCoy of the Memphis Flyer found Annihilation to be reminiscent of both "The Colour Out of Space" and Roadside Picnic/Stalker.
+In his review, Chris McCoy of the Memphis Flyer found Annihilation to be reminiscent of both The Colour Out of Space and Roadside Picnic/Stalker.
 VanderMeer stated that the original novel "is 100% NOT a tribute to Picnic/Stalker", but rather drew influences from works by J. G. Ballard and Franz Kafka.

+At least Alex Garland seems to have been influenced by J. G. Ballard's book The Crystal World.
+Ventress, Radek, and Thorensen are names of characters in both the movie and in The Crystal World.